smcalilly/writer/README.md

 ```

 ## Use with git
 The writer directory is initialized with git.
-I wanted version control for my writing, but this also lets me backup my writing on github and use on other devices.
+I wanted version control for my writing, and git also lets me backup my writing and write on other devices.

-Here is how I setup my writer on my other computer, for an existing writer repo.
+Here is how I setup my writer on one computer, so I could use the writer and work on writing from another computer.
 - add your git remote to the `$WRITER_DIR` repo
 - push it up to the remote
 - get on other computer & clone the repo